cotton-coding/loom-io/documentation/core/examples.md

 ## Get directory list as array

-Instead of iterating over a list you can also get it as a Array.
+Instead of iterating over a list you can also get it as an Array.

 ```ts
 import Loom, (isDirectory, isFile) from "@loom-io/core";